 Studio-based classes develop dance technique and understanding, unlocking the potential of your body and teaching you to maintain it and promote it.
 Regular core classes in ballet, jazz and contemporary are supplemented by a wide range of styles and skills, from tap and commerical to aerial and gymnastics, taught by an exceptionally experienced faculty of dance tutors and guest performers and choreographers from across the industry.
 Alongside productions, presentations and film projects, you will have opportunity to apply your skills in the wider world of performing arts by participating in musical theatre productions, concerts and special events.

 This course consists of three years of extensive training in the core dance disciplines, structured around the transition from technique-based classes to performance-based work.
 The third year includes extra personal and professional development sessions.
 Additional specialist workshops led by visiting professionals feature throughout the training.

-All MGA Full-Time students are expected to have the following equipment – a definitive list will be discussed at audition stage.
+MGA students are expected to have the following – a definitive list is discussed at audition stage.

-- MGA Full-Time uniform
+- MGA Full-Time uniform – purchase here

 - Jazz trainers/shoes

 - Boys will also need a pair of dress shoes and a black suit